nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 ### How to Use SnippetsTemplate

-1. Cluster operator comes up with NGINX configuration that configures an NGINX feature needed by Application developer.
+1. A Cluster operator comes up with NGINX configuration that configures an NGINX feature needed by an Application developer.
-2. Cluster operator thinks about what values Application developer might want to customize in that configuration.
+2. The Cluster operator thinks about what values the Application developer might want to customize in that configuration.
-3. Cluster operator creates a CRD that defines fields and validation for those values and creates the CRD in the cluster.
+3. The Cluster operator creates a CRD that defines fields and validation for those values and creates the CRD in the cluster.
-4. Cluster operator creates a go template that generates the NGINX configuration based on the fields of the CRD.
+4. The Cluster operator creates a go template that generates the NGINX configuration based on the fields of the CRD.
-5. Cluster operator allows Application developer to use the feature by creating a SnippetsTemplate, which binds the CRD with the template(s).
+5. The Cluster operator allows the Application developer to use the feature by creating a SnippetsTemplate, which binds the CRD with the template(s).
-6. Application developer creates a Custom resource of the CRD to enable that NGINX feature with the desired values.
+6. The Application developer creates a Custom resource of the CRD to enable that NGINX feature with the desired values.

-Essentially, Cluster operator creates an extension for a particular NGINX feature.
-Application developers can use that extension with the ability to further customize it.
+Essentially, the Cluster operator creates an extension for a particular NGINX feature.
+The Application developer can use that extension with the ability to further customize it.

 ### Examples

 #### Rate Limiting

-First, Cluster operator comes up with NGINX configuration for the rate-limiting feature asked by Application developers:
+First, a Cluster operator comes up with NGINX configuration for the rate-limiting feature asked by an Application developer:

 ```text
 ```text